-Any experienced digital marketing agency will tell you that there are many different components of branding and the logo is one of them, but without the other components, having a logo at all would be almost useless as far as getting people to become your customers goes.
+Any experienced digital agency will tell you that there are many different components of branding and the logo is one of them, but without the other components, having a logo at all would be almost useless as far as getting people to become your customers goes.
 All these other components are what creates the customer experience of your business so that when they see the logo, they remember the other things.
 What are the other components?

 - Celebrity endorsements